LucasionGS/Toxen3/changenotes.md

 Major changes:
 - Changed how login works.
 Login can now be done even when not connected to a specific remote server, and will resolve to Toxen official server.
 Only users with a premium Toxen account can use a remote library.
 - Added additional support for flac, ogg, and wav audio files.
+- Added a custom app title bar instead of the default OS one.
+It will be consistent across all OSes.

 Minor changes:
 - Moved around some settings in `Edit Song` panel.